 2015 – Dante Evans

 A poetic writer and performer, Dante joined the Massachusetts MENTOR treatment foster care program at the age of 15.
 Music has become a great outlet for Dante to express his thoughts and emotions.
 He has been very active singing with his local church group.
 Dante also plays the piano, drums and bongos.
 He currently works at a coffee shop and is enrolled to take college courses this spring.
 Dante plans to continue to write music, perform and record with his church group while attending school.

 2014 – Justin Fulleylove

 2014 Network Nightingale Justin Fulleylove came to California MENTOR’s Family Home Agency program three years ago at the age of 19.
-He enjoys regularly entertaining his fellow clients, staff and Mentors at program events and everyone is inspired by his creativity and original songwriting, which has become a powerful outlet for Justin to express his thoughts to the world.
+He enjoys regularly entertaining other individuals served, staff and Mentors at program events and everyone is inspired by his creativity and original songwriting, which has become a powerful outlet for Justin to express his thoughts to the world.
 The Network thanks Justin for sharing his original song, Keep on Going, with our 2014 Ripple of Hope Award winners.

 2013 – Ashley Gilmore